lcapo/developer-documentation-hotel/hotel/RoomList.rst

 |

+The maximum time, that is permited in our system, before the connection is closed,  is of **240000** miliseconds.

 This message must be implemented solely in case it can not be provided the description is room in the hotel availability. ( It is indicated in *StaticConfiguration* )